FieldWarning/projectFieldWarning/coding-style.md

 13. We use ```nameof(...)``` instead of ```"..."``` whenever possible and relevant.
 14. Fields should be specified at the top within type declarations.
 15. When including non-ASCII characters in the source code use Unicode escape sequences (\uXXXX) instead of literal characters.
 Literal non-ASCII characters occasionally get garbled by a tool or editor.
-16. TODO can we not indent namespaces, switch cases..
+16. Case labels are not indented.
+When VS allows it, namespace contents will also not be indented..
 17. Methods have the following casing and spacing: ```public MethodName(int arg, int arg2) {```

-We have provided a Visual Studio 2013 vssettings file (`corefx.vssettings`) at the root of the corefx repository, enabling C# auto-formatting conforming to the above guidelines.
-Note that rules 7 and 8 are not covered by the vssettings, since these are not rules currently supported by VS formatting. // TODO
+We have provided a Visual Studio 2013 vssettings file (`coding-style.vssettings`) at the root of the repository, enabling C# auto-formatting conforming to the above guidelines.
+Note that rules 7 and 8 are not covered by the vssettings, since these are not rules currently supported by VS formatting.
+Ctrl+k Ctrl+d.

-We also use the [.NET Codeformatter Tool](https://github.com/dotnet/codeformatter) to ensure the code base maintains a consistent style over time, the tool automatically fixes the code base to conform to the guidelines outlined above. // TODO
+// TODO some sort of automatic formatting tool, i dont think codeformatter does the job since its not customizable enough

 // TODO adapt example
 ### Example File: